Chapter 1 : Begin with a Bang

 "—ended up at the library."

-Fred sucked in a sigh, half-waiting for James to swoop out of the shadows and save them.
+Fred sucked in a sigh and prayed for James to swoop out of the shadows and save them.
 James could talk his way into getting praised for blowing up a classroom.

-A tall brunette stepped between them.
+A tall brunette stepped between Fred and Bea.
 Her approach was so quiet that neither had noticed her presence until then, but now her fingers rested atop Fred's shoulder.

 "They're too embarrassed to admit that I caught them snogging in the hallway earlier," she said.

-"A couple boys ran out of the room—fairly short, looked like third years.
+"A couple boys ran out of the room—short, second or third years, I would say.
 These two were just at the wrong place at the wrong time."
-There was a certain air about her.
+There was an air about her.
 Authoritative.
 Intimidating.
 Maybe it was the legs that went on forever or the sharp line of her jaw.
-It made his stomach do circus tricks.
-Fred didn't like it.
+It made Fred’s stomach do circus tricks.
+He didn't like it.

 Ringleward shook a finger first at Bea and then to Fred.
 "Well, then.
 You two are very lucky Miss Davies can back you up.
 Let this be a lesson to keep this late-night canoodling out of Hogwarts.
 The portraits see all!
 Don't disgrace the eyes of our dear departed with your shameless baby-making!"

 "I couldn't agree more."
 She smiled, all pearly-white teeth and dimpled cheeks.
-"I still feel awful that I wasn't able to catch whoever did this.
-Let me escort these two back to their common room for you."
-Anjali rested her fingers on the two Ravenclaws' shoulders, rings winking in the light.
+Her fingers rested on Fred and Bea’s shoulders, rings winking in the light.
+“At least let me escort these two back to their common room for you."

 "Thank you kindly, my dear."
 Professor Ringleward fumbled with the glasses on his nose and squinted at Bea and Fred, who forced out a smile as they followed Anjali's signal to start walking.